Warm-up – Stretching – Cool-down

 · Keep you shoulders relaxed and not hunched

-· Arm swing should be forward and back and not across your body; hands
+· Arm swing should be forward and back and not across your body; hands should brush at hip level

 · Keep head up and eyes focused straight ahead